Mest: Room One Eleven

 Steve Lovato a.k.a.
 "Locust", went on to assemble a music project called Room One Eleven which includes former Mest lighting engineer and merchandise salesman, Phil Cirullo a.k.a.
 "Swylla" and hip hop prodigy Damien Ringo.
 They are a group based out of Chicago's Southside.
 This band's first album "Tears Dry Slow" was released in early March 2008.

 Kisses for Kings

 Tony Lovato went on to form a band called Kisses for Kings, whose line-up consists of Tony Lovato, Mike Longworth, and Richie Gonzales.
 They have performed on the 2007 Warped Tour and toured in July 2009 with Hollywood Undead, Red Jumpsuit Apparatus and The Sleeping on the "Taking Care of Business Tour" a.k.a.
 TCB Tour.
 Their first EP was released on May 1, 2010, at the MEST show at the House of Blues, Anaheim.

 The Twilight and the Sound

 Matt and Jeremiah formed a new band called The Twilight and the Sound, announced publicly via Mest's MySpace page on Monday, October 27, 2008.

+London Falling

+Tony Lovato’s second project after Mest, they released an EP and their single “Nightmare”, The single also features Ronnie Ficarro ex-bassist of Falling In Reverse.